aarons-daniel/ALPR/README.md

 # ALPR
 ##Automatic License Plate Recognition and Color Detection

-###DETECT LICENSE PLATE
+###DETECT LICENSE PLATE<br/>
-1.Read image using opencv and resize using imutils 2.Convert to gray scale and reduce noise using bilateral filter 3.Use Canny Edge Detection Algorithm
+1.Read image using opencv and resize using imutils<br/>
+2.Convert to gray scale and reduce noise using bilateral filter<br/>
+3.Use Canny Edge Detection Algorithm <br/>
 4.Find and draaw contours
 5.Mask the license plate